Wearable Tech & Privacy · Jenntelligence.ai

 Apple · Siri recordings on Apple Watch · human review undisclosed

-Apple settled a $95 million class-action lawsuit over Siri recording conversations via accidental activations on Apple Watches and other devices — without disclosing that human contractors would review those recordings.
-Apple's privacy policy at the time of the recordings failed to explicitly state that audio captured by accidental activations would undergo human review.
-This case illustrates a recurring pattern: companies with strong public privacy reputations whose actual data handling practices diverge from their marketing.
+Apple settled a $95 million class-action lawsuit over Siri recording conversations via accidental activations on Apple Watches and other devices.
+The lawsuit alleged that Apple's privacy policy at the time failed to disclose that audio captured by accidental activations could be reviewed by human contractors.
+Apple denied wrongdoing as part of the settlement.
+The case illustrates a pattern documented in the npj Digital Medicine 2025 audit of 17 wearable manufacturers: companies with strong public privacy reputations whose stated practices and operational practices have diverged.
 (Source: Reuters, 2025; npj Digital Medicine, 2025)

 GetHealth breach · Fitbit & Apple HealthKit data exposed